 Like any other typical parent, Scott knows that familiar feeling that there's always something more important to do, that we should be doing something productive like "taking care of that email in your inbox that needs done right away."
 But, he said, "what's really important is right in front of you.
 You have to try to enjoy every day with your family."

-For Anne, she doesn't yet feel ready to reflect on what she's learned through her experience with Scott.
+For Anne, she didn't yet feel ready to reflect on what she's learned through her experience with Scott.
 But she did note that she now understands that there are appropriate times to be sad and grieve and times where you simply shouldn't.

 "It's really hard to find that balance of then living life and not letting cancer take every single day away from you," she said.
 "We make a good team and worked through those feelings together, always making sure we were on the same page."